ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol."

+Furthermore, this document uses the following term.

+* Token series: the set comprising all the access tokens issued by the same AS for the same pair (Client, Resource Server).

+   Profiles of ACE can provide their extended and specialized definition, e.g., by further taking into account the public authentication credentials of C and the RS.

 Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.

 # New ACE Workflow # {#sec-workflow}